10 Healthy Salad Dressing Brands to Buy (and 10 to Avoid)

 And while "fat-free" dressings may seem synonymous with fitting into your skinny jeans again, that's not actually the case.
 You want your topper to contain some healthy fats, which help your body absorb vitamins A, D, E, and K—slimming nutrients found in many salad staples such as spinach and tomatoes.

 We love that Bolthouse Farms uses protein-rich yogurt for its base to keep the fat content of this healthy salad dressing respectably low.
-And with an impressive 35 calories per serving and 2 grams of muscle-maintaining protein, you won't believe this bottle packs in velvety blue cheese in almost every bite.
+The combination of yogurt and blue cheese bring the amount of protein to 2 grams per serving.
+And with an impressively low 35 calories per serving, you won't believe this bottle packs in velvety blue cheese in almost every bite.

 If the avocado on your countertop isn't yet ripe for use, don't fret—you can still get the coveted creamy flavor with this organic offering.
 Organic Girl boasts a kick of jalapenos and invigorating lime juice as well as satiating unsaturated fats that help you absorb many veggies' fat-soluble nutrients.
 Squirt this over a Mexican-style salad when you're short on time to make fresh guac.

 Apple cider vinegar, which has been linked to weight loss and appetite suppression, is the top ingredient in Bragg's healthful vinaigrette.
 This healthy salad dressing is sweetened with a drop of organic honey and liquid aminos, and balanced with a dash of black pepper for a low-sodium sauce that's as wholesome as it tastes.

 Curcumin, the main antioxidant in turmeric, has been shown to fight inflammation—a key driver of weight gain.
 After you've drizzled your greens with the golden stuff, add a dash of black pepper.
 The zesty spice helps increase turmeric's bioavailability.